ileomelo/django-e-api/README.md

-# Recipe Recipe
+# Recipe site

-Recipe Recipe is a comprehensive web application where users can register, share, and discover recipes.
+Recipe site is a comprehensive web application where users can register, share, and discover recipes.
 Built using Django and Django REST Framework (DRF), RecipeHub provides a seamless experience for users to create, authenticate, and manage their recipes, while administrators can oversee recipe submissions and maintain the integrity of the platform.

 ## Key Features: